Maan-Khedr-ENSF-300/museum-project-chantae-katherine/README.md

 To insert from a file, enter the file name with the .txt extension, but without the path.
 For example, enter 'artist_data.txt', 'exhi_data.txt', etc.

 ## Bonus Features:
-- .sql Query file:
+- In .sql Query file:
   - Completed bonus queries 1), 6), and 7)
   - Implemented a full custom trigger (DATE_VIOLATION) for ART_OBJECT table
-- Access control using sql commands: Roles and users created for database.
-This is in museum.sql
+- In museum.sql file: Implemented access control using sql commands.
+Roles and users were created for database.
-- In the python application, implemented the data entry and guest accesses.
-Database admin access is partially complete.
+- In the python application: Implemented the database admin, data entry, and guest accesses.